someengineering/fixinventory/docs/source/getting_started/setup_individual_components.rst

 (Optional) Run Prometheus
 *************************

-If you do not have prometheus already, here is how you configure and run it to make use of :ref:`ckmetrics` exporter data.
+If you do not have prometheus already, here is how you configure and run it to make use of :ref:`component-ckmetrics` exporter data.

 Run
 ===